midhunkalarikkal/FullDomain/Notes/js.md

 ===================
 JavaScript is a high-level, dynamic, interpreted programming language primarily used for adding interactivity and dynamic behavior to web pages.
 It is a single-threaded, synchronous, and event-driven language that supports both functional and object-oriented programming paradigms.
 JavaScript runs in the browser and server environments (like Node.js) using engines such as V8, which execute its code.

-A `dynamic language` means you can define variables, objects, and functions without specifying their types beforehand.
+A `dynamic language` means we can define variables, objects, and functions without specifying their types beforehand.
 The type of a variable can change at runtime.

 `Interpreted` means that the code is read and executed line by line by an interpreter, without the need for pre-compiling it into machine code.